-The responsibilities of the Fleet Safety Sergeant include:
+The responsibilities of the Fleet Safety/Hit & Run Sergeant include:

-- Respond to any police equipment collision involving a fatality or serious injury to any involved party, or collisions involving police equipment where an indication of significant liability exists on the part of the city. - Review all incidents involving police pursuits and traffic collisions that involve a Police Department vehicle to determine if each incident falls within department policy and procedures. - The cause and preventability of each incident will be identified, and each area Captain will be provided an analysis of the incident. - Complete and maintain chronological logs of all police equipment collisions and pursuits. - Compile statistics as needed to assist area commands in determining their goals and objectives. - Maintain files of police equipment collisions for a period of three years.
-Provide information to administrative officers as needed. - Arrange and attend appeal hearings as required. - Complete monthly statistics concerning police equipment collisions and pursuits. - Prepare and disseminate quarterly statistical reports to all Commanding Officers concerning police equipment collisions and pursuits. - Prepare a study of police equipment collisions identifying collision factors which can be favorably impacted by training, equipment improvement, supervision, or procedural changes. - The Fleet Safety Sergeant will share on-call responsibilities with the TIU Sergeant on a three-week rotation basis. - Supervise the Division's CRO's. - Operations Manager for all grant-funded activities
+Respond to any police equipment collision involving a fatality or serious injury to any involved party, or collisions involving police equipment where an indication of significant liability exists on the part of the city.

+- Review all incidents involving police pursuits and traffic collisions that involve a Police Department vehicle to determine if each incident falls within department policy and procedures. - The cause and preventability of each incident will be identified, and each area Captain will be provided an analysis of the incident. - Complete and maintain chronological logs of all police equipment collisions and pursuits. - Compile statistics as needed to assist area commands in determining their goals and objectives. - Maintain files of police equipment collisions for a period of three years.
+Provide information to administrative officers as needed. - Arrange and attend appeal hearings as required. - o Complete monthly statistics concerning police equipment collisions and pursuits. - Prepare and disseminate quarterly statistical reports to all Commanding Officers concerning police equipment collisions and pursuits. - Prepare a study of police equipment collisions identifying collision factors which can be favorably impacted by training, equipment improvement, supervision, or procedural changes. - O Supervise and oversee personnel assigned to Hit & Run.
+Liaison with TIU regarding cases determined to be prosecutable.